Skip to main content

 Your child's skin may look dry, cracked and sore.
 It may look like a rash.

-If your child has white or light skin, eczema can make the skin red.
-On darker skin, eczema can make the skin dark brown, purple or grey.
-It can be hard to see eczema on darker skin.
+On black or brown skin, eczema can make the skin dark brown, purple or grey.
+It can be hard to see eczema on black or brown skin.

-Eczema is most commonly found:
+Eczema is usually found:

 • on the face